 Water, waste and material emissions 6.
-Water usage and recycling Average amount of water consumed by the investee companies (in cubic meters) per million EUR of revenue of investee companies 3,382.52 352.00 m3 per €M Best efforts were made to obtain this data; however, in the prior year, suppliers provided incomplete information.
-In the current year, an estimation methodology has been developed with significant inputs from the portfolio to address this issue.
-Opportunities for recycling water are being explored, as Weighted average percentage of water recycled and reused by investee companies 0% 0% % are alternatives to using water.
+Water usage and recycling Average amount of water consumed by the investee companies (in cubic meters) per million EUR of revenue of investee companies 86.00 3,382.52 m3 per €M While 2023 figures were estimated due to limited site-specific data, 2024 values incorporate measured consumption where available, with remaining estimates based on provided data from comparable sites.
+This enhanced methodology provides a more accurate representation of actual water use.
+Opportunities for recycling water are being explored, as are alternatives to using water.
+Weighted average percentage of water recycled and reused by investee companies 0% 0% % Water recycling and reuse systems are not implemented across the portfolio's assets due to their operational nature and minimal water requirements.
 7. Investments in companies without water management policies Share of investments in investee companies without water management policies 0% 0% % Coverage for this indicator is limited.
 Actively engaging with suppliers to provide more data and improve quality.

-sites located nvestments in investee companies with ed in areas of high water stress without a pagement policy 0% 0% % Coverage for this indicator is limited for sites located in high water stress areas in the current year.
-Actively engaging with suppliers to provide more data and improve quality. --------------- -- ---- ---- --- -- --
+8. Exposure to areas of high water stress Share of investments in investee companies with sites located in areas of high water stress without a water management policy 0% 0% % Coverage for this indicator is limited for sites located in high water stress areas in the current year.
+Actively engaging with suppliers to provide more data and improve quality.